lukasnascky/python_ulbra/README.md

 ---

-## 5th Semester
+## Structures and Complexity of Algorithms

-This folder contains the activities developed during the **Structures and Complexity of Algorithms** course, taught by [Professor Jackson G. de Souza](http://lattes.cnpq.br/7022849614714429)
+This folder contains the activities developed during the **Structures and Complexity of Algorithms** course, taught by Professor [Jackson G. de Souza](http://lattes.cnpq.br/7022849614714429)

 ### Topics Covered